Erikas-Ramanauskas/Milestone-Project-1/README.md

 ## Credits

+### Prior to the course

+- Prior to the course i was self learning HTML, CSS and Javascript from multiple sources thus i had some basic knoweladge and references to different websites or sources for a different ideas of the project that i will mention below.

 ### Code

-- The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- The full-screen hero image code came from this [Adobe Stock](https://stock.adobe.com/uk/images/id/117356918?clickref=1011lwvzCN3L&mv=affiliate&mv2=pz&as_camptype=&as_channel=affiliate&as_source=partnerize&as_campaign=wbm)

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [Bootstrap4](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- With bootstrap a lot of help came from [Web Dev Simplified](https://www.youtube.com/watch?v=Jyvffr3aCp0&t=870s) chanel and this particular video.
+I also have to give credit to multiple ideas and HTML and CSS code details or ideas that came from this chanel spread out though multiple videos.

+- Another youtube content creator [Kevin Powell](https://www.youtube.com/@KevinPowell) helped me with a lot of concepts when it came to using CSS, specificaly "var()" for a colour cheme, "rem" for measurments, "calc()" and many more.

+- Multiple references to the code and adjustmens during research on improvements or bug fixes were found on [W3 Schools](https://www.w3schools.com/) as well as [MDN website](https://developer.mozilla.org/en-US/)

+- SVG logo drawing was made learning from [Jakob Jenkov](https://www.youtube.com/watch?v=k6TWzfLGAKo&t=243s) and the animation pathing was done by learnign [this tutorial](https://www.cassie.codes/posts/creating-my-logo-animation/)

+- Galery card hover effect ide insipered by [This video](https://www.youtube.com/watch?v=E2TW4ZxXrsI&t=683s). and vith combination of [MDN Transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) i worked out what i anted to do with my card design.

+- Google maps was a simple copy paste code from [Google maps](https://www.google.com/maps) website by searching for address then having option to press buton "Share", which led to "Embed a map" were the code is found and coudl be copy pasted

+- Hamburger button effect was made using [This video](https://www.youtube.com/watch?v=vJ85fm4m7lw).

+- Navigation link hover effect idea come from [This video](https://www.youtube.com/watch?v=aswRKAjjWuE)

 ### Content

 - All content was written by the developer.

-- Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

-- All Images were created by the developer.
+- All Images apart from hero immage were created by developers friend with full authority rights given to developer.

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

 - Tutor support at Code Institute for their support.

+- Multiple friends for giving me a feedback